 4.9 iOS 12 Sound Problems

-Besides AirPods, you could be using your iOS device to listen to your favorite music the usual way.
-Though, an unexpected sound problem can cause unwanted setbacks to your smartphone experience.
-To overcome these issues, we suggest the following fixes.
+You could be using your iOS 12 device to listen to your favorite music, play games, ring, or use FaceTime.
+Though, an unexpected sound problem (no or disordered sounds) can cause unwanted setbacks to your iPhone experience.
+You may even to overcome these iOS 12 sound issues, we suggest the following fixes.

 - Check the Headphone mode: Also, check whether your iPhone is stuck in the Headphone mode or not.
 You can view a headphone sign on the screen with no sound.
-In most of the cases, it can be fixed by simply restarting the device.
+In most of the cases, it can be fixed by simply restarting your iPhone.

-- Enable Sound in settings: If you are not getting sounds for notifications, then go to the Notification Settings and enable “Sound”.
+- Enable Sound in settings: If you are not getting sounds for notifications, then go to Notification Settings on iOS 12 and enable “Sound”.

-- Turn off DND mode: Go to the phone’s Settings > Do Not Disturb and make sure your device is not on the DND mode.
+- Turn off DND mode: Go to Settings > Do Not Disturb on iOS 12, and make sure your iPhone/iPad is not in the DND mode.

-- Quit silent mode: Firstly, make sure that your phone is not in the silent mode.
+- Quit silent mode: Firstly, make sure that your iPhone is not in the silent mode.
 From the side switch, you can view the same.
-If you can view the orange strip, it means your phone is in the silent mode.
-Just push it towards the phone to unmute it.
+If you can view the orange strip, it means the iOS 12 device is in the silent mode.
+Just push it towards the device to unmute it.

-- Check ringtone volume: In addition to that, check the ringtone volume on your phone.
-Unlock your phone and press the Volume Up button a few times in order to increase the ringer’s volume.
+- Check ringtone volume: In addition to that, check the ringtone volume on iOS 12.
+Unlock your iPhone and press the Volume Up button a few times in order to increase the ringer’s volume.

-- Change ringtone: You can also try to change your phone’s ringtone as well.
-To do this, go to its Settings > Sounds > Ringtone and select any other option from the list.
+- Change ringtone: You can also try to change your iPhone’s ringtone as well.
+To do this, go to Settings > Sounds > Ringtone on iOS 12 and select any other option from the list.

-- Turn on Vibrate on Ring: If your phone is not vibrating while ringing, then you can go to its Sounds option and turn on the “Vibrate on Ring” feature.
+- Turn on Vibrate on Ring: If your iPhone is not vibrating while ringing, then you can go to Sounds option on iOS 12 and turn on the “Vibrate on Ring” feature.

 4.11 iOS 12 Touchscreen Problems

-iPhone and touchscreen problems are not new.
-Though, just after updating their device to a new iOS version, a lot of users face these issues.
+iPhone touchscreen problems are not new in iOS 12.
+Just after updating their iDevices to a new iOS 12 version, a lot of users face such issues as touch screen not responding to touches, or touch screen freezing when calls come in.
 There could be a clash in iOS settings, a physical damage, or a software glitch behind this.